 The EU Directive on mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC6) imposes mandatory disclosure requirements for certain arrangements with an EU cross-border element.
 It requires relevant advisors or taxpayers to report a wide range of cross border arrangements under certain conditions.
 Where such an arrangement falls within certain ‘hallmarks’ mentioned in the directive and in certain instances where the main or expected benefit of the arrangement is a tax advantage, the arrangement should be reported.
 DAC6 covers all taxes except value added tax and excise duties.

-The Netherlands has implemented the DAC6 legislation.
-The Netherlands has decided not to go further than the EU Directive.
+The Netherlands has implemented the DAC6 legislation and has decided not to go further than the EU Directive.
 For example, no additional hallmarks have been included in Dutch law and the scope of the legislation has not been extended to other taxes like VAT.

 Failure to report covered transactions may result in an administrative fine of up to 900,000 euro (amount 1 January 2023).
 If your company has an international structure, we recommend that you work with your adviser to determine how you will fit this mandatory exchange of information into your tax and compliance strategy.
 It is also important that you report in a timely manner, for example, if no external advisor is involved in a transaction subject to reporting requirements, or if the advisor in question makes use of a legal right to withhold information (lawyers, etc.).

-The implementation of this Directive in the Netherlands means that as of 1 January 2023, platform operators will be required to provide information on Reportable Sellers making use of digital platforms, such as their income, to the tax authority.
+The implementation of this Directive in the Netherlands means that as of 1 January 2023, platform operators are required to provide information on Reportable Sellers making use of digital platforms, such as their income, to the tax authority.

 The rationale behind the introduction of the conditional source tax on interest and royalties is to prevent the Netherlands from being used as a gateway to low-tax jurisdictions and to reduce the risk of tax avoidance through the shifting of (Dutch) taxable income to such jurisdictions.

-Low-tax jurisdictions are both jurisdictions with a statutory corporate tax rate of less than 9 per cent and jurisdictions on the EU list for non-cooperative jurisdictions.
+Low-tax jurisdictions are both jurisdictions with a statutory corporate tax rate of less than nine per cent and jurisdictions on the EU list for non-cooperative jurisdictions.

-From 2024 onwards, the Netherlands will apply a conditional withholding tax at a rate equal to highest corporate income tax rate (25.8 per cent):
+From 2024 onwards, the Netherlands applies a conditional withholding tax at a rate equal to highest corporate income tax rate (25.8 per cent):

 The rationale behind the introduction of the withholding tax is the same as that for the conditional source tax on interest and royalties.